Advanced search

 There is evidence that tolerance develops to the sedative effects of benzodiazepines.

-Lorazepam may have abuse potential, especially in patients with a history of drug and/or alcohol abuse.
+Lorazepam has abuse potential.
+Patients with particular risk include those with a history of drug and/ or alcohol abuse.

 Caution should be used in the treatment of patients with acute narrow-angle glaucoma.

-Patients with impaired renal or hepatic function should be monitored frequently and have their dosage adjusted carefully according to patient response.
+Patients with impaired renal function or mild to moderate hepatic insufficiency should be monitored frequently and have their dosage adjusted carefully according to patient response.
 Lower doses may be sufficient in these patients.
 The same precautions apply to elderly or debilitated patients and patients with chronic respiratory insufficiency.

 As with all CNS-depressants, the use of benzodiazepines may precipitate encephalopathy in patients with severe hepatic insufficiency.
 Therefore, use in these patients is contraindicated.

 Some patients taking benzodiazepines have developed a blood dyscrasia, and some have had elevations in liver enzymes.
-Periodic haematology and liver-function assessments are recommended where repeated courses of treatment are considered clinically necessary.
+Periodic haematologic and liver-function assessments are recommended where repeated courses of treatment are considered clinically necessary.

 Elderly patients: